TheCodeNosb21/ProdigyMathGameHacking/README.md

+# Notice
+## If you are going to use the level 100 hack you should be warned that people won't battle you.

 # !!
 Important Notice !!
 ## It has come to our attention that a function we had, CustomChat.js, has been used irresponibly.
 We are reporting it to Prodigy, and this will now be patched.
 I see no reason why anybody needed to do this.
 See https://github.com/PatheticMustan/ProdigyMathGameHacking/issues/19 for more details.